rcpsolutions-net/markdown-docs/bullhornInsertTimecardEntity.md

 *Note: Timesheet/punch information will most likely have to INSERTED through the Bullhorn API.
 However, to minimize Bullhorn API use, the Partners BH-DB-Mirror can be utilized directly for the majority of our queries*

 ---

 ## ⚙️ 1.
 Bullhorn API Fundamentals

 > Before interacting with specific entities, it's crucial to understand the API's structure and authentication mechanism.
+(Their "entity" based REST implementation is very similiar to Adapt's old SOAP implementation.
+Also the entity names seem to match Adapt's, so this is looking a lot more familiar than expected. *Full Circle with Partners: I was tasked to hack Adapt's broken SOAP API for Partners almost 10 years ago for data extraction, learning curve already handled.*)

 ### 🔗 1.1.
 API Structure & Endpoint